 Use your mic for good.
 Everything you post or share on social media — even texts, and even the “disappearing” content on platforms like Snapchat — can be seen by anyone.
 Social media is like an ongoing press conference after a big game, and you’ve been handed the mic.
 Your friends and followers (your team) — and potentially the world — are your audience.
 Use it to do good.

 Play to your core.
 Share whatever it is you like to do on social media.
 Can you dance like Michael Jackson?
 Swim like Michael Phelps?
 Can you make miniature super heroes out of recycled soda cans?
 Great.
 Share it on social media.
 Be YOU.

 Cyberback others.
 Encourage everyone to combat cyberbullying.
 Remember this: When you see someone being put down, back them up with kind words, an encouraging heart emoji, a real-life high-five.
 Shut down bullies by building up the bullied.

 This is just a taste of what I believe social media education should look like at home and in schools.
 We risk depriving our children and students of the skills they need to navigate one of the greatest influencers on their social development when we focus on rules that start with “don’t.”

 So when you talk to teens and pre-teens about the do’s of social media, remember: Equip them with the do’s instead of focusing solely on the don’ts.
 Give them a chance to win the game of social.

-Laura Tierney is founder and president of The Social Institute, which teaches students positive ways to handle one of the biggest drivers of their social development: social media.
-By reinforcing character strengths like empathy, integrity, and teamwork, and by teaching teens and their role models (from parents to U.S. Olympians) to be their best selves on all platforms, The Social Institute is helping students “win the game of social media.”
-Laura, a four-time Duke All-American and Duke’s Athlete of the Decade, recently became a mother.
+Laura Tierney is founder and president of The Social Institute.
+The Social Institute is helping students “win the game of social media.”
+Tierney, a four-time Duke All-American and Duke’s Athlete of the Decade, recently became a mother.
 Game on.